 The school does not allow pupils to wear jewellery in school due to health and safety concerns.
 The exceptions to this rule are a sensible wrist watch/basic fitness tracker that does not allow connection to a smartphone device, and earrings if ears are pierced.

-If ears are pierced, one small, plain pair of studs may be worn, but must be removed or covered with plasters for PE/Games.
+If ears are pierced, small, plain studs may be worn, but must be removed or covered with plasters for PE/Games.
 These must be able to be removed independently.